Horse64/old-core.horse64.org/README.md

 ---------------------------

 Found a potential issue not regarding any implementaion bugs, but rather the general language design of Horse64?
-Do you thihnk something important in the design is missing?
+Do you think something important in the design is missing?
 [Head over to the general bug tracker](https://github.com/horse64/horse64-general/issues).
 While suggesting ideas, please keep the [design guidelines](